BrentGrammer/PROGNOTES/Architecture/CleanArchitecture-BobMartin.md

 One key aspect of the request/response messages that flow in and out of use case interactors and across boundaries is that they are simple data structures meaning they contain no special types: ie. entities, or types provided by 3rd party libs etc. - they are pure C# objects.

+#### Interfaces/Adapter Layer

-Interfaces adapter layer, concrete format from data in the use cases to use in other layers, I.e. the database.
+- concrete format from data in the use cases to use in other layers, I.e. the database.
 Controllers etc. use of \_authService, \_studentRepository and \_courseRepository in the Interactor/Use Case.
 These services are typically referred to as Gateways within clean architecture and get injected into the Use Case layer as per the dependency rule.
 These are the things that deal with the database, rest services or other external agencies and their implementation belongs in the Interface Adapters layer.
 Interactors only know what behavior these gateways offer by way of their interface definition.
 They have no idea how they do their work because those details are encapsulated in an outer layer which the Use Cases know nothing about.

+#### Frameworks and tools layer

-Next layer is frameworks and tools, like the database and drivers.
+- like the database and drivers.

-Presenter layer - Ui
+#### Presenter layer - Ui

-Source.
-Code dependencies always move inwards to the higher level policy
+Source Code dependencies always move inwards to the higher level policy.

+### Humble objects and boundaries

+track 30 (partial boundaries)

+track 31

+- Use boundaries to isolate parts of the system based on their axis of change

+  - i.e. a Game UI that can display different languages: language is not the only axis of change for a UI, we might want to vary the mechanism by which the text is communicated as well, for example a shell, text window or chat app.
+    - The are different architectural boundaries defined by these axes of change (i.e. the display mechanism or the language displayed)
+    - Might want to construct an API that crosses a boundary and isolates the specific language components from the specific communication mechanism components
+      - the Language API could be implemented by English and Spanish components
+      - the Text Delivery (communication) API is implemented by the SMSN Console component - This is dependent on the language API
+      - the Data Storage API is implemented by Flash or Cloud data components
+    - All three of these APIs would be dependent on Game Rules (business entities/logic at the highest level of the architecture)
+    - Game rules communicates with Language through an API that Game Rules defines and Language implements
+    - Language communicates with Text Delivery using an API which Language defines, but Text Delivery implements
+  - **The API is defined and owned by the user rather than by the implementor** (the higher level defines the contract/what can be called by lower levels and the lower level specifies contract details/implementation it uses to call that contract)
+    - Ex: In Game Rules we would find polymorphic boundary interfaces used by the code inside Game Rules and implemented by the code inside the Language Component
+      - would also find polymorphic boundary interfaces used by Language and implemented by code inside Game Rules
+    - The API defined by the boundary interfaces is owned by the Upstream component
+      - Ex: we would expect polymorphic interfaces defined in the Language API to be implemented by the English and Spanish components
+  - Game Rules would control streams of data (i.e. from the user input to data persistence, and from data persistence back to the user for the output)

+- Note: boundaries are expensive and must be decided and placed with care, but they are extremely expensive to add in later and difficult to predict where they are needed precisely
+- An architect must decide where boundaries are fully needed, where partial boundaries should be used or whether boundaries should be ignored completely (YAGNI).
+  - As the system develops watch carefully for first signs where friction starts to reveal itself where a boundary may be needed.
+Weigh the cost of implementing a boundary or ignoring and review that decision frequently. goal is to implement at the inflection point where cost of implementing becomes less than the cost of ignoring.

-Example of Boundary:
+#### Example of Boundary:

 There's embedded software in your mouse that communicates with your operating system.
 Yet the details are hidden from your applications.
 Your spreadsheet accepts standardized input without knowing or caring what kind of mouse you are using.
 Then when someone invents a new input device like the touchpad it works with your spreadsheet automatically.
 That's just one of the boundaries in your computer (between the spreadsheet application and the input device that delivers info to it).